shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 ```

 {% hint style="tip" %}
-you shouldn't share your seed phrase under any circumstances.
+You shouldn't share your seed phrase under any circumstances.
 {% endhint %}

 Then set this new wallet as the default wallet in the Solana CLI: